 Record Of Delivery

-- The Station youth project, which has received £5million from the Department for Education to help transform an Old Fire Station site on Bridewell Island in the centre of Bristol in to a world class youth hub.
+- The Station youth project, which received £5million from the Department for Education to help transform an Old Fire Station site on Bridewell Island in the centre of Bristol in to a world class youth hub.

 - He ensured tax breaks were to be given to TV animation productions, which ensured Bristol-based Wallace and Gromit creators, Aardman Animations, could stay in Bristol.